Previewed 6 July 2011, Opened 8 July 2011, Closed 4 September 2011 at the Vaudeville Theatre

 "It is perfect entertainment for pre-school children and brings all the mischief and humour of the original picture book to vibrant life.
 Adapted by David Woods from the story by Judith Kerr it is faithful to her text while enlivening things with songs and audience participation...
 The show roars along sweeping the audience up with it.
 Truly, all the fun of the fur."
 The Daily Express

 "Written and illustrated by Judith Kerr and published in 1968, the book is a both a bestseller and a bona fide classic notable for its simple, sweet charm.
 The script, adapted for the stage by the writer, director and composer David Wood, charts a day in the life of Sophie and her mother...
 Each incident is neatly and humorously done...
 This hour-long performance is an invitingly jolly, consistently inventive treat at affordable prices.
 The songs are pleasant and, once you get used to it, the cast's broad, almost vaudevillian performing style feels just right.
 As a fun piece of well-crafted commercial theatre that taps into children's imaginations, this Tiger is the cat's meow."
 The Times

 "Worn out parents could do much worse than take their charges to the stage adaptation of The Tiger Who Came To Tea by Judith Kerr, who also did the unforgettable illustrations.
 Adapter and director David Wood stays true to the magical original...
 It's all very CBeebies: bright, exaggerated, bouncy and with the odd truly magic moment.
 A theatre of discerning tots sat without wriggling - until asked to swing their tiger tails and roar their tiger roar, which they did with gusto - and were, rightly, entranced.
 A rare and great achievement."
 The Mail on Sunday

-The Tiger Who Came To Tea in London at the Haymarket Theatre opens on 9 December 2019, and closes on 5 January 2020 - special morning and afternoon performances
+The Tiger Who Came To Tea in London at the Haymarket Theatre opened on 9 December 2019, and closed on 5 January 2020 - special morning and afternoon performances